What is user-generated content?

 Why is user-generated content important?

 With the rise in social networking channels, user-generated and organic-reach content has become more popular than ever.
-Customers and brand loyalists mainly generate this brand-specific content, which is vital in influencing the buyer's journey.
+Customers and brand loyalists mainly generate this brand-specific content, which is vital in influencing the buyer's journey and providing important insights, such as buyer preferences and other relevant data to the company.

 The following highlights how UGC can be beneficial if incorporated into a company's marketing mix:

-• Authenticity.
+- Authenticity.
 In a competitive online space, brands can benefit from authentic reviews, sentiments and attention that their customers generate.
 UGC can also boost social media reach and growth, as most buyers are willing to accept recommendations for products and services if real people make them as opposed to the brand itself.
-For example, with the release of the iPhone 6, Apple encouraged users to take everyday photos from their phones and upload them using the hashtag #ShotOniPhone6.
-Apple picked the best images and showcased them on various print and digital media platforms worldwide, which yielded rave reviews and affirmation for the product.

-• Cost-effectiveness.
-UGC is a cost-effective option for businesses looking to promote their brands without spending thousands of dollars on promotions and TV commercials.
-Unpaid customers -- who are trying to share their experience with a product or service, build a connection with like-minded individuals or are simply looking to avail some perks – create most UGC content organically.
+- Cost-effectiveness.
+UGC is a cost-effective option for businesses looking to promote their brands without spending thousands of dollars on promotions, market research and TV commercials.
+Unpaid customers -- who are trying to share their experience with a product or service, build a connection with like-minded individuals or are simply looking to avail some perks -- create most UGC content organically.

-• SEO boost.
-Positive customer reviews and surveys can elevate a brand's search engine optimization (SEO) Consumers mainly post UGC on blogs with backlinks to product websites.
+- SEO boost.
+Positive customer reviews and surveys can elevate a brand's SEO.
+Consumers mainly post UGC on blogs with backlinks to product websites.
 Analyzing consumers' search keywords and phrases enables brands to improve their keyword optimization research.

-While UGC has many benefits, it can also have a few drawbacks.
+While UGC has its benefits, its drawbacks cannot be overlooked.
 Commercial media's growing reliance on user-generated content has led to controversy in the publishing world.
 Some organizations monitor UGC carefully for profanities, lies and attacks on other contributors.
 Other organizations let users self-police their content.

 Types of user-generated content